kuerbis/Term-Choose-p6/README.md

 multithreading
 --------------

-`Term::Choose` uses multithreading when preparing the list for the output; the number of threads to use can be set with the environment variable `TC_NUM_TREADS`.
+`Term::Choose` uses multithreading when preparing the list for the output; the number of threads to use can be set with the environment variable `TC_NUM_THREADS`.

 The method `num-threads` returns the setting used by `Term::Choose`.